Coping with Loneliness as a Gay Man: How to Build Real Connection

 Find or Create Your Own LGBTQ+ Community

-• LGBTQ+ book clubs, sports leagues, or advocacy groups
+• LGBTQ+ book clubs, hiking groups, sports leagues, or advocacy organizations where connection grows naturally through shared purpose

 Learn to Recognize and Heal Past Rejection

-• Reframe self-doubt and build confidence in your worth.
+• Reframe self-doubt and begin building confidence in your worth, even when old narratives try to tell you otherwise

 Previous